Guide dog: History

-References to service animals date at least as far back as the mid-16th century.
+So far, the most ancient written reference to guide dogs yet dates back to the year 1247.
+Thomas of Celano quotes Saint Francis of Assisi as saying, "I saw at one time - he added - a blind man who in a path was led by a little she-dog."
+[Guerra, J. A. (ed.)
+San Francisco de Asís.
+Escritos.
+Biografías.
+Documentos de la época.
+Madrid.
+Biblioteca de Autores Cristianos.
+144.]
+Other references to service animals date at least as far back as the mid-16th century.
 The second line of the popular verse alphabet "A was an Archer" is most commonly "B was a Blind-man/Led by a dog".
 In Elizabeth Barrett Browning's 19th-century verse novel Aurora Leigh, the title character remarks, "The blind man walks wherever the dog pulls / And so I answered."
 Guide dogs are also mentioned in Charles Dickens' A Christmas Carol: "Even the blind men's dogs appeared to know him; and when they saw him coming on, would tug their owners into doorways and up courts; and then would wag their tails as though they said, 'No eye at all is better than an evil eye, dark master!'"

 Evidence suggests that dogs may have been used as guides for the visually impaired based on depictions of a blind-man being guided by his dog on the wall of a house in Herculaneum, buried when Vesuvius erupted in 79 CE.
 This and other visual depictions indicate that dogs have been common companions for the blind for thousands of years.
 Additional material evidence would be required to positively assess their use specifically as guides.